Job (biblical figure): In the Hebrew Book of Job

 The Hebrew Book of Job is part of Ketuvim ("Writings") of the Hebrew Bible.
 Not much is known about Job based on the Masoretic Text.

 The characters in the Book of Job consist of Job, his wife, his three friends (Bildad, Eliphaz, and Zophar), a man named Elihu, God, and angels.

 It begins with an introduction to Job's character—he is described as a blessed man who lives righteously in the Land of Uz.
 The Lord's praise of Job prompts an angel with the title of "satan" ("Adversary") to suggest that Job served God simply because God protected him.
 God removes Job's protection and gives permission to the angel to take his wealth, his children, and his physical health (but not his life).
 Despite his difficult circumstances, he does not curse God, but rather curses the day of his birth.
 And although he anguishes over his plight, he stops short of accusing God of injustice.
 Job's miserable earthly condition is simply God's will.

 In the following, Job debates with three friends concerning his condition.
 They argue whether it was justified, and they debate solutions to his problems.
 Job ultimately condemns all their counsel, beliefs, and critiques of him as false.
 God then appears to Job and his friends out of a whirlwind.
 God rebukes the three friends and gives them instruction for the remission of sin, followed by Job being restored to an even better condition than his former wealthy state.
-Job is blessed to have seven sons, and three daughters named Jemimah (which means "dove"), Keziah ("cinnamon"), and Keren-happuch ("horn of eye-makeup").
+Job is blessed to have seven sons, as well as three daughters, named Jemimah (which means "dove"), Keziah ("cinnamon"), and Keren-happuch ("horn of eye-makeup").
 His daughters were said to be the most beautiful women in the land.